MoinApp/moinapp-api/README.md

 # Moin API

 The Moin API consists of REST endpoints and a WebSockets server.
-Every request is JSON or contains JSON data.
+Every request is JSON encoded and/or contains JSON data.

 Endpoints which are marked with "**Requires session.**" (surprisingly) require a session.
 You can obtain a session with the sign in and register endpoints (described later in this document).
 A session is a token string you get from the server.
 You have to include it as a query-parameter (`session`).